sillysack69/Zetro-Translations/README.md

 - If pages change layout, selectors may break.
 Update the relevant site module.
 - For large books, network timeouts: increase timeouts or re-run for missing chapters.
 - If cover download fails, EPUB will be generated without a cover.

+## Contributing
+Anyone that can contribute is welcome to expand this library.